 Christi Cooper is setting politics aside for a searing look at the government’s role in the climate crisis.

 But, if you find yourself, like me, exhausted by our recent political turmoil, fear not.
-Yes, Cooper’s new documentary Youth v Gov is unflinching in its commitment to showing you just how decades of governmental inaction has led to our current moment of unprecedented environmental damage.
+Yes, Cooper’s new documentary Youth v Gov is unflinching in its commitment to showing you just how decades of government action has led to our current moment of unprecedented environmental damage.
 But it’s also a celebration of a new generation of kids fighting, in the courts and in the streets to bring attention to, and change our current circumstances.
 They are fighting for their futures, and in turn, working to ensure all of us a greater quality of life.
 We owe these children a debt of gratitude for their work, and at the very least an open mind when listening to their message.
 Youth v Gov is an excellent place to start.

 Awards Daily: You have a background in science, and you’re a filmmaker.
 Talk me through that and how you ultimately ended up here with this incredible documentary?